 Yes, it’s the biggest of its kind in the world.
 And it’s worth visiting too!

 It’s located inside Zabeel Park and has some fantastic surprises on offer.

 Starting with a discovery of Dubai’s ancient past at its Past Gallery, you’ll next take a swift elevator ride to its 150-meter-high Sky Deck with a glass bridge.

-Scope out at both sides to take in Old and New Dubai and finally make your way down to directly walk into Dubai’s future at the Future Gallery.
+Scope out at both sides to take in Old and New Dubai and finally make your way down to walk into Dubai’s future at the Future Gallery directly.

 The sparkling waters of the Arabian Gulf, pristine ambiance, and striking views all around, among others, make Dubai’s beaches a favorite of water lovers and sightseers alike.

 You can visit the famous Jumeirah Beach, Kite Beach, Al Mamzar Beach, or The Beach at JBR.